Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Piecewise OU processes and positive recurrence

-\begin{definition} [Piecewise OU processes] Let $p$ be a $K$-dimensional probability vector, $e$ be the $K$-dimensional vector of ones, and let $R$ be a $K \times K$ nonsingular M-matrix.
-For $\alpha, \beta \in \mathbb {R}$, a $K$-dimensional diffusion process $Y$ is called a piecewise Ornstein-Uhlenbeck (OU) process if it has drift coefficient
+\begin{definition}[(Piecewise OU processes)] Let $p$ be a $K$-dimensional probability vector, $e$ be the $K$-dimensional vector of ones and let $R$ be a $K \times K$ nonsingular M-matrix.
+For $\alpha, \beta\in\mathbb{R}$, a $K$-dimensional diffusion process $Y$ is called a piecewise Ornstein--Uhlenbeck $($OU$)$ process if it has drift coefficient